exceptionless/Website/2016-05-19-new-client-releases-focus-on-sessions-real-time-configuration-and-logging.md

 ### Session Heartbeats No Longer Count Towards Plan Limits!

-We&#8217;ve updated Session Heartbeats and Session End events to be sent through an optimized API end point, and they will no longer count towards your plane&#8217;s event limits.
+We've updated Session Heartbeats and Session End events to be sent through an optimized API end point, and they will no longer count towards your plane's event limits.

 ### Real Time Project Configuration Improvements